Mentoring is an important part of a successful skill building program. As a management tool, it is one of the most

 At WPC an important factor of our effective mentoring is building relationships on open communication, honesty and trust.
 We get to know our employees, clients and Industry Partners and work with them to deliver positive outcomes.

-After an employee is inducted they are visited by a WPC Industry Mentor on day one, then again by the end of their first fortnight.
+After an employee has experienced the introduction to their new workplace (orientation), they are visited by a WPC Group Industry Mentor on day one, then again by the end of their first fortnight.
 A third visit is conducted by the end of the first month, then bi-monthly for the duration of their training contract.
 Each of these site visits is conducted with the Apprentice/Trainee and Workplace Supervisor/Manager.
 The early stages of anyone’s employment is a time of increased risk to dropout, adjustment, change, culture and possible injury.

 Our aim is to minimise risk wherever possible.